Little Moby Dick was convinced someone was out to get him.

 And if we’re being honest, how many angles does he have to keep an eye on?
 Up, down, left, right, forward, back and a million gradients in between!
 Human beings only have to keep an eye out for about half that.

 And on top of it all, have you seen the cost of whale oil recently!?
-Folks don’t just ask for that stuff politely from the whale – they take it.
+Folks don’t just ask for that stuff politely, you know, they take it.

-So, you can understand why Little Moby would be all sorts of paranoid.
+So, you can understand why Little Moby would be a little paranoid.

 Besides, just because you’re paranoid doesn’t mean someone isn’t out to get you.

 We’ve all gotta surface at some point.
-Paranoid Little Moby Dick is no exception.
+Little Moby Dick is no exception.
+That’s when we all figure out if the paranoia was just fear by another name or caution by the same.